 (XAFS), micro- and nano-tomography, high energy

-these beamlines at NSLS-II intend to have the capability
+these beamlines at NSLS-II are in the process of implementing

-for remote access form the home institution where
+for remote access from the home institution where

-For smaller companies, especially ones that do not have knowledgeable researchers who can fully interpret data, providing analyzed data for a fee can be an effective alternative.
+For smaller companies, especially those that do not have knowledgeable researchers who can fully interpret data, providing analyzed data for a fee can be an effective alternative.
 Mail-in sample service is another tier of access to provide rapid turnaround where the beamline staff simply provides the industrial user with raw data under a proprietary access mode.
+These modes of access are currently under development at NSLS-II.